aisingapore/TagUI/README.md

 ### DATATABLES
 - Datatables extend the power of repositories files to manage batch automation
-- Datatable has 2 or more columns, for example below (headers up to you to name)
-- Data-centric approach with rows representing data fields (usually row = test case)
 - TagUI loops through each column to automate using values from different datasets
 - Eg, echo "TESTCASE - \`testname\`" in your flow shows TESTCASE - Trade USDSGD
+- Data-centric approach with rows representing data fields (usually row = test case)
+- Auto-detect and tranpose if datatable is in traditional format (column = data fields)

 TEST TRADES|TEST #1|TEST #2|TEST #3
 :----------|:------|:------|:------